Spring 2013 Baseball: PSU Harrisburg

 April 16, 2013

-Derek Umstead closed out game one pitching a 1-2-3 inning in the sixth
+Derek Umstead closed out game one with a 1-2-3 inning in the sixth

 HARRISBURG, Pa. - The Pennsylvania College of Technology baseball team was stunned in game one of a doubleheader against Penn State Harrisburg as pitcher Derek Slagle recorded a no-hitter winning 3-0.
 The Lions took game two of the non-conference contest Tuesday 4-3 as junior Cody Buterbaugh (Conestoga) recorded three hits.
 With the losses, the Wildcats are now 14-12 overall.